FAQ

 Each essesseff app license includes:

-• One complete essesseff application with 9 repositories (source + 4 config repos + 4 argocd-env repos)
+• Configuration and use of 9 GitHub repositories for orchestrating code build, code/config deployment, promotion, and lifecycle management (source + 4 Helm config repos (environment-specific) + 4 argocd-env repos)

-• Full RBACed GitOps- and ClickOps-driven DevOps Application Lifecycle Management
+• Full RBACed GitOps-, ClickOps- and API-driven DevOps Application Lifecycle Management

 • Self-service onboarding and operations